-A watershed can be applied before each of the segmentation method (see plugin Watershed 3D).
+A watershed can be applied before the segmentation (see plugin Watershed 3D).
 All objects are simultaneously examined using a 3D watershed procedure to define the area around each seed.
 The segmentation procedure is then applied within the region defined by the watershed.